Dillie Keane

-Louise Miriam "Dillie" Keane (born 23 May 1952) is an Olivier Award-nominated actress, singer and comedian.
+Louise Miriam "Dillie" Keane (born 23 May 1952) is an actress, singer and comedian.
 She has been a member of the comedy cabaret trio Fascinating Aïda since its 1983 inception, and has also pursued a solo career.
+In 1995, with Fascinating Aïda, she was nominated for the Laurence Olivier Award for Best Entertainment.

 Early life

 Born in Portsmouth in 1952, Keane is the daughter of Frank Keane, a doctor from County Mayo, and Miriam Slattery, originally from Tralee, County Kerry, and was brought up in Portsmouth as a Roman Catholic.
-She has described her mother as something of a dragon.
+"My mother was a dragon," Keane said in 2008.

-She was educated at the strict Roman Catholic Woldingham School (or Sacred Heart), where she sang in the school choir and played the guitar on the "Folk Mass" album recorded by some of the girls at Abbey Road in 1967.
-She has described the School as disorganised.
+Keane was educated at the strict Roman Catholic Woldingham School (or Sacred Heart), where she sang in the school choir and played the guitar on the Folk Mass album recorded by some of the girls at Abbey Road Studios in 1967.
+She has described the school as disorganised.
 At the age of eighteen, she was expelled for going to see Fellini's Satyricon in London with boys from Worth School.

 Keane then crammed for A-levels and studied music at Trinity College, Dublin, but left the four-year course after three years and went on to study acting for three years at the London Academy of Music and Dramatic Art.